CristianGOEN/SimplePSXDialogueController/README.md

 - You can also group dialogues with the dialogues class from create > Dialogues

 - There are two events to track when a dialogue starts (onDialogueStart) or ends (onDialogueEnd):
+- You can also track the answer clicked with the event onAnswerSelected

 ### Timed Dialogue